NesManrique/aiotestkingscrapper/README.md

 Scrapper for aiotestking page built in Python3 with [beautifulsoup](http://www.crummy.com/software/BeautifulSoup/).

-The idea is to get all the questions, options and answers from a specified test in aiotestking and get the exam formatted in a .txt or .rtf file and then import it to [Avanset VCE Exam Simulator](http://www.avanset.com/vce-simulator.html) desgining tool and finally run the test with the simulator.
+The idea is to get all the questions, options and answers from a specified test in aiotestking and get the exam formatted in a .txt or .rtf file.

-The purpose of this script is to ease the process of studying with a simulator and encourage you to search for the real anwsers since, as we have seen in our own experience, the anwsers and explanations in aiotestking are mostly wrong. ***Consider yourself advice!
-Do not self-rekt assuming everything in that page is right.***
+The purpose of this script is to practice web scrapping, python programming and generation of rtf files. aiotestking page has a pretty simple and standard format so it's perfect for practicing scrapping techniques.

 ## Installation